Little Burgundy: Transportation

-Institutions
+Education

 The École de technologie supérieure is located in the eastern end of the neighbourhood.
 Many young Francophone teens from the area attend Polyvalente St-Henri which is located in the adjacent neighbourhood of St-Henri, while the Anglophone teens depending on religion attended James Lyng & Westmount High School.

 Recreation and culture

 Sporting facilities include the Centre sportif Georges-Vanier, Parc Oscar-Peterson, and Parc Vinet, and the green spaces along the Lachine Canal.
 A library and cultural centre is located at the corner of Workman and Vinet.
 Several historic sites and buildings are located in the neighbourhood, including the Lachine Canal Natural Historic Site of Canada and its Pointe-des-Seigneurs archeological site and the Negro Community Centre.

 Commerce

 The Atwater Market is located at the southwestern corner of the neighbourhood.
 Little Burgundy is home to the North American arm of Ninja Tune records, many architecture and design offices, new restaurants, as well a longstanding antiques row along Notre-Dame West, formally organized as the "Quartier des Antiquaires".